cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

     - !!
 Loading screens are invisible.
 Just wait for the sound ping then press a trigger and it should continue.
 Subtitles are also missing, but from what I hear this can be fixed with a symlink.
 (I don't care to fix those myself, though)
         - I *thought* loading times were abysmal, but I had forgotten they need input to proceed.
 They're actually quite short on an NVMe!
 - **Proton**-specific:
-    - Using GE-Proton9-18; Apparently Proton versions newer than Proton 9 break Alyx.
+    - Tested: GE-Proton9-18 with xrizer. (apparently, Proton versions newer than Proton 9 break Alyx)
-- As for performance, this runs surprisingly poor.
+- As for performance, this runs surprisingly poorly.
     - Performance is not smooth at all, even on Low Fidelity with these Launch Options disabling things.
 It feels like VRChat. (that is in no way a compliment)
     - This as abysmal compared to how well it ran on my old WMR headset on Windows with High/Ultra Fidelity, mostly only bogging down towards the ending chapters.
 Very playable despite WMR being WMR.
     - Maybe the extra overhead of ~2x the pixel count + stream encoding pushes it over the edge? `htop` and `nvtop` stats don't seem to reveal a bottleneck.